-Munro is building a world-class laboratory for research in data structures and algorithms.
-The facility will provide his research team with state-of-the-art tools to analyze and develop effective computing methods to be applied in areas such as data warehousing and bioinformatics.
-The lab will also allow Munro’s team to test their approaches in "real world" applications, in collaboration with industry partners.
+He and his research team are building a world-class laboratory for research in data structures and algorithms.
+This will provide them with state-of-the-art tools to develop effective computational methods that can be used in areas like data warehousing and bioinformatics.